-“Behold, the eye of the Lord is on those who fear him, on those who hope in his steadfast love.” -Psalm 33:18
+“Behold, the eye of the Lord is on those who fear him, on those who hope in his steadfast love.”

-Isn’t that an interesting verse?
+Psalm 33:18, isn’t that an interesting verse?
 Think about it.
 Let me read it one more time.
 Listen closely.
 “Behold, the eye of the Lord is on.”
 Who is God looking to?
 Who does God show favor to?
 His eye is on him.
 Who’s God giving particular attention to?
 The eye of the Lord is on those who fear him.
 The eye of the Lord, the attention of the Lord, the favor of the Lord is on those who fear him.
 But then listen to this next phrase, “On those who,” so it’s a parallel phrase, so what we’re about to see is another description of those who fear God.
 And Psalm 33:18 says, “On those who hope in his steadfast love.”

-To fear God is to hope in God’s steadfast love.
+Psalm 33:18 reminds us to fear God is to hope in God’s steadfast love.

 Put those two pictures together.
 To fear God is to hope in God’s steadfast love.
 That’s not the way we normally think of fear, is it?
 We think of fear of being afraid of something.
 If I’m afraid of something, I might want to run from something, I might not want to be near that thing, but to fear God is to hope in God and specifically to hope in his steadfast love.
 And as we let this soak in more and more, it starts to make sense, doesn’t it?

-To fear God means that you don’t fear anything else because you know the God who is sovereign, all-powerful, all-wise, all-loving over everything, you fear him.
-You worship him.
+To fear God means that you don’t fear anything else because you know the God who is sovereign, all-powerful, all-wise, and all-loving over everything, you fear him.
+So you worship him.
 You stand in awe of him.
 You revere him.
 And because you do, you know there is nothing this world can do to you, nothing any man or woman can do to you, nothing that could happen to you, that can take away your hope because you fear, revere God and your hope is in him and his love for you.